-Up until recently, when I craved home made french croissants, I simply bought a box of ready made ones and heated them in the oven for 5 minutes or I used to buy puff pastry from the supermarket, cut it in triangles, roll it and bake it.
+Up until recently, when I craved homemade french croissants, I simply bought a box of ready-made ones and heated them in the oven for 5 minutes or I used to buy puff pastry from the supermarket, cut it into triangles, roll it and bake it.
 But somehow those weren’t quite as nice as the ones I used to have for breakfast in France.

-Now I’ve been reading other french croissants recipes on internet and most of them demand a lot of kneading, waiting, chilling, rolling, packing, chilling again, rolling again.
-Very well for someone who has the patience, but what I choose to bake or cook is always easy enough for my 7 years old daughter to get involved and no mucking about for hours please.
+Now I’ve been reading other french croissants recipes on the internet and most of them demand a lot of kneading, waiting, chilling, rolling, packing, chilling again, and rolling again.
+Very well for someone who has the patience, but what I choose to bake or cook is always easy enough for my 7 years old daughter to get involved and no mucking about for hours, please.

 So, I’ve been experimenting and here are my first two results: